 Why points produce year-round

 Most anglers notice that the same points produce season after season.
 The seasonal pattern shifts, but the structure itself remains productive because the geometry doesn't change.
+A point that holds bass in February will hold them again in August — at a different depth, with a different bait, but on the same piece of bottom.

 Types of points

-- Primary points β major main-lake points where creek arms meet the main basin.
+- Primary points — major main-lake points where creek arms meet the main basin.

-- Secondary points β smaller points inside creek arms; key prespawn staging structure.
+- Secondary points — smaller points inside creek arms; key prespawn staging structure.

-- Submerged points β bottom features invisible from the surface; often the best summer offshore spots.
+- Submerged points — bottom features invisible from the surface; often the best summer offshore spots.

-- Channel-swing points β where the old river channel turns; concentrate fish at depth.
+- Channel-swing points — where the old river channel turns; concentrate fish at depth.

 Seasonal point patterns